TheRealMichaelWang/HulaScript/README.md

   - User-defined code can interact with C++ classes and invoke C++ functions
   - C++ can invoke user-defined HulaScript functions

+Despite being lightweight and efficient, HulaScript supports
+- Green threads
+	- Asychronous operations and await
+- Importing modules as values
+	- Also supports importing shared libraries (ie .dll, .so)

 Good use cases would include
 - A command system for a Minecraft Server.
 HulaScript is small enough to be a simple command parser, and more versatile than slash commands.
 - A graphing calculator.
 HulaScript functions evaluate *fast*, and are plenty, if not more, versatile than standard math.